President and Chairman of the Board

 Gerry is a native of Boston and a graduate of Boston College.
 He served as an infantry officer in the Marine Corps from 1962 to 1966, including a tour in Vietnam as a rifle company executive officer.
 Upon completion of his active service, he attended graduate school at l’Université Catholique de Louvain in Belgium and then worked in London for the international trade exhibition company The Montgomery Group, Ltd. After that he went on to an entrepreneurial career in international marketing, producing import-export trade events in Asia, Europe, and the United States.
-From February, 2013 to August, 2016, when the Memorial was completed, Gerry served as Executive Director of KWMF.
+Gerry has served as Executive Director since February 2013.
 He is the father of two daughters and has a grandson and a granddaughter.

 John Y. Lee, Attorney at Law, 1st Lieutenant, ROKA

 At the outbreak of the Korean War in 1950, as a second lieutenant in the ROK Army, John Y’ Lee was assigned to the 1st Marine Division as an interpreter/translator.
 He participated in the Inchon Landing, the Chosin Reservoir Campaign, and other battles, and received the Legion of Merit for his service.
 After the war, Mr. Lee studied at Yale College and Yale Law School.
 He then served as attorney-advisor for U.S. Forces in Korea; with the U.S. Department of Justice; and in private practice with several Washington, DC law firms, including Hogan and Hartson.
 He is a Founding Member and former Director of the Chosin Few, a Life Member of the 1st Marine Division Association, and an Honorary Member of the ROK Marines.